A ROUTINE CONSULTATION: WHAT TO EXPECT

 SOME OF THE AEDP VIEWS AND OBSERVATIONS:

 Good practice methods minimise the use of drugs and tranquillizers but when they are necessary they must be administered by a veterinary surgeon.
 Many 'dentists' routinely sedate many horses because of the agressive methods used.
 The use of drugs other than by veterinary surgeon or under direct instruction from a veterinary surgeon is not legal in Australia.
 Filing is a delicate matter and too much filing may cause the horse to spill feed when trying to chew, wash out its mouth in water and excrete an excessive quantity of whole fibre and oats in the manure.
 These factors have the potential to cause weight loss.
 Removing material from the molars by filing can diminish the horse's chewing ability.
-For example, one tooth completely smoothened on the left and the right molar arcade such as done by some to create a bit seat, means the loss of more than 15% of the total feed grinding surface of the horse.
+For example, one tooth completely smoothened on the left and the right molar arcade such as done by some to create a bit seat, means the loss of more than 15% of the total feed grinding surface on the dental arcades.

 The 'bit seat' concept is not supported by this practice as this implies the bit is seated on the teeth, where it should not be.
 Proponents of this treatment will file the first bottom molar teeth down to the gumline.
 This may lead to: